 student loan authority, the water resources board corporate, the Rhode Island

-health and education building corporation, the Rhode Island higher education
+health and education building corporation, the Rhode Island turnpike and bridge

-Narragansett Bay water quality management district commission, Rhode Island
+authority, the Narragansett Bay water quality management district commission,

-telecommunications authority, the convention center authority, the board of
+Rhode Island telecommunications authority, the convention center authority, the

-governors for higher education, the board of regents for elementary and
+board of governors for higher education, the board of regents for elementary

 commission, the Quonset Point-Davisville management corporation, the Rhode